EmiliaPsacharopoulos/Quadruped-8dof-Robot/Wiring/Wiring Schematics/README.md

 Each MicroDriver board plugs into the Master Board, has two pairs of motors and encoders, and attaches to the chosen power supply option.

 ### Master Board Schematic
+(We will add the completed wiring image here and label the connections)

 ### MicroDriver Board Schematic
+(We will add the completed wiring image here and label the connections)

 ### Actuator Module Schematic
+(We will add the completed wiring image here and label the connections)

 ### Power Supply Schematic
+(We will add the completed wiring image here and label the connections)

 ### JTAG Emulator Schematic
+(We will add the completed wiring image here and label the connections)